mwmckenzie/PsaGameModelIntegration/docs/pages/discussionPointsSummary.md

 - For every potential transmission contact event, it stands to reason that the probability of the event recipient being susceptible would be proportional to the number of susceptible persons within the total population
 - The disease should have an easier time spreading within a largely susceptible population and a harder time as the target pool shrinks
-- The current model does not do this, it provides a uniform degree of spreading difficulty to the model at all ratios of susceptible-to-non-susceptible (currently there is no difficulty beyond the initial beta value)
+- The current model does not do this, it provides a uniform degree of spreading difficulty to the model at all ratios of susceptible-to-non-susceptible
+- Currently there is no difficulty change after the initial beta value is set

 ### Potential Approaches

 - The transmission rate probability could be modified by a factor of the proportion of susceptible persons within the total population
 - To begin with, we could test a linear model of susceptible availability to apply against the transmission opportunities
 - This number could have an exponential parameter that would further allow for modeling population density factors
-- An exponential paramater > 0 and < 1 for higher density populations, and > 1 for lower density (that might be backwards...)
+- An exponential paramater > 0 and < 1 for higher density populations, and > 1 for lower density (that might be backwards - it needs to be tested)

 ### Comparisons of Results